rondevera/twig/README.md

 You can write any Twig subcommand that fits your own Git workflow.
 To write a Twig subcommand:

-1. Write a script.
-Any language will do.
+1. Write a script—any language will do.
 (If you want to take advantage of Twig's option parsing and branch processing, you'll need Ruby.
 See [`bin/twig-checkout-parent`][twig-checkout-parent] for an example.)
 2. Save it with the `twig-` prefix in your `$PATH`,